survivejs/react-book/manuscript/04_implementing_notes.md

 We are using various important features of React in the snippet above.
 Understanding them is invaluable.
 I have annotated important parts below:

 * `<ul>{notes.map(this.renderNote)}</ul>` - `{}`'s allow us to mix JavaScript syntax within JSX. `map` returns a list of `li` elements for React to render.
-* ``<li key={`note${note.id}`}>`` - In order to tell React in which order to render the elements, we use the `key` property.
+* `<li key={note.id}>` - In order to tell React in which order to render the elements, we use the `key` property.
 It is important that this is unique or else React won't be able to figure out the correct order in which to render.
 If not set, React will give a warning.
 See [Multiple Components](https://facebook.github.io/react/docs/multiple-components.html) for more information.

 T> You can import portions from `react` using syntax `import React, {Component} from 'react';`.
 Then you can do `class App extends Component`.
 You may find this alternative a little neater.